Good morning everyone!

-It's a bit strange that week 1 kicks off in 2012, but just think of it as one extra creative thinking day!
+It's a bit strange that week 1 kicks off in 2013, but just think of it as your extra creative thinking time!

 What is it?